Ivy’s Stage 4 EGFR+ Adenocarcinoma Non-Small Cell Lung Cancer Story

 Before you actually have the physical scan, you need to get an IV in your arm so that they can put in this (iodine-based) contrast material.
 That’s how they can see what areas in your body light up that have cancer, basically.

-I went in, got my IV, had the contrast injected into the IV, then I had to sit for about an hour in a room so that there was enough time for the contrast to spread throughout my body before the actual scan.
+I went in, got my IV, had the contrast injected into the IV, and then I had to sit for about an hour in a room so that there was enough time for the contrast to spread throughout my body before the actual scan.

-It was painless, you don’t feel any of that other than the stick of the IV.
+It was painless.
+You don’t feel any of that other than the stick of the IV.
 It’s a bit stressful because you’re sitting there by yourself, waiting for the scan.

 Thrust into a whole new world, overwhelmed by new terminology

 There’s a lot of terminology you need to learn about.
-You’re learning about this at a time that you’re at your most vulnerable because you’re terrified about what’s going on, as it is.
+You’re learning about this at a time that you’re at your most vulnerable, because you’re terrified about what’s going on as it is.
 It’s hard to take all of that in.

-Recall when you got the full diagnosis
+Do you recall when you got the full diagnosis?

 After the PET scan, I didn’t have to wait very long to find out the results.
 I found them out the same day while I was still in the hospital, treated in a major medical center in downtown Chicago.
 It was a quick process.